 - We use treated salt and not sand in our deicing efforts.
 The treated salt is critical to ensuring that the roads are safe.
 We do, however, recommend that people wash their vehicles at designated facilities on a regular basis in the winter to get any road salt off their vehicles.

-SAND/SALT IS AVAILABLE FOR RESIDENTIAL USE AT THE FIELD SERVICES FACILITY ON COLTON ROAD.
+SAND/SALT IS AVAILABLE FOR RESIDENTIAL USE AT FRONT OF THE FIELD SERVICES FACILITY AT 8 CAPITOL DRIVE.
 BRING YOUR OWN CONTAINER.
 Supplies are limited.

 Our Department is glad to serve the residents and businesses of this great Town.
 If you ever have any issues or questions about our winter operations, please do not hesitate to contact us at PublicWorks@eltownhall.com